g123k/flutter_app_badger/README.md

 On iOS, the notification permission is required to update the badge.
 It is automatically asked when the badge is added or removed.

-Please also add the following to your Info.plist:
+Please also add the following to your <your project>/ios/Runner/Info.plist:
 ```xml
 <key>UIBackgroundModes</key>
     <array>